Copyright © Ethan Lee 2012-2016 • All Rights Reserved

 - Contextualize: To put in a context, esp. one that is characteristic or appropriate, as for purposes of study.

 - Cultural Racist Discourse - The idea that certain racial groups have a culture of poverty.
-If they are not socially or economically mobile than it is due to their culture.
+An inferior and defective culture so if they are not socially, academically, or financially successful then it is due to their culture.

 - Demographics - From Wikipedia: Demographics or demographic data refers to selected population characteristics as used in government, marketing or opinion research, or the demographic profiles used in such research.
 Note the distinction from the term "demography" (see below.)
 Commonly-used demographics include race, age, income, disabilities, mobility (in terms of travel time to work or number of vehicles available), educational attainment, home ownership, employment status, and even location.
 Distributions of values within a demographic variable, and across households, are both of interest, as well as trends over time.
 Demographics are frequently used in economic and marketing research.